-Data Terminator
+Time Terminator

-Data Any ASCII characters you wish to display (refer to Appendix B for a full character set listing).

-Terminator A special ASCII character which marks the end of the data (and thus immediately follows it).
+- TimeAny valid time value you wish to display sent as ASCII characters (refer to Appendix B for a full character set listing).
+The time value can be sent to the display with or without colons.
+At least four digits of time must be transmitted.
+Time settings with less than four digits will be ignored.
+Illegal time settings are also ignored.
+Leading zeros can be entered as zeros or spaces. - TerminatorA special ASCII character which marks the end of the data (and thus immediately follows it).
 The terminator character is a dip switch setting.
 Note that the symbol <CR> represents the ASCII "Carriage Return" character (0D hex/13 decimal), and the symbol <LF> represents the ASCII "Line Feed" character (0A hex/10 decimal).
-In cases where the host device transmits a

-<CR><LF> combination as the terminator, select <CR>.
+In cases where the host device transmits a <CR><LF> combination as the terminator, select <CR>.